savonet/book/audio.md

 We are going to define a new protocol named `artist` so that, when playing a file such as `artist:Halliday`, Liquidsoap will run the above command in order to find a song.
-This can be done by using the `add_protocol`\indexop{add\_protocol} operator: its first mandatory argument is the name of the protocol (here, `artist`) and the second one is a function which takes as arguments
+This can be done by using the `protocol.add`\indexop{protocol.add} operator: its first mandatory argument is the name of the protocol (here, `artist`) and the second one is a function which takes as arguments

 - a function `rlog` to log the resolution process (you can use it to print whatever is useful for you to debug problems during the generation of the file),